daiearth22/test/product/technical-writing/index.html.md

 #### 3rd.
 Plan
 <!-- Is this "Perfect" necessary? -->
 Perfect.
 Now you should have a lot of ideas to organize.
 In this stage you will filter out the important things from your brainstorming notes, arrange them in a logical order, and cut out what's not necessary.
 You'll do that by creating the _outlines_ for your article.
-Organize the sections with titles, subtitles, bullet points, brief descriptions, and include important [(key/index.html.md)words] that came out in the brainstorming that you want to include in your article.
+Organize the sections with titles, subtitles, bullet points, brief descriptions, and include important [(key)words] that came out in the brainstorming that you want to include in your article.

 Keep in mind the audience you chose before.
 Do not complicate things if you are writing for beginners, or simplify too much if you're targeting experts.